 The Red Shoes 1948

 A lengthy old movie on ballet dancers is nobody’s first choice.
-Brave against that and you will definitely find that the visuals in the movie are worth the watch.
-The many ground breaking travelling mattes and optical composites are not short of awe inspiring, sometimes supplemented by equally beautifully matte paintings contributed by Joseph Natanson, Ivor Beddoes and Les Bowie.
+But the visuals in the movie make it worth a watch.
+The many groundbreaking travelling mattes and optical composites are not short of awe inspiring, sometimes supplemented by equally beautifully matte paintings contributed by Joseph Natanson, Ivor Beddoes and Les Bowie.

-Superman was as close to perfection any superhero movie could attain.
-Les Bowie along with Ray Caple painted this stunning matte of the crystal fortress which is without a doubt one of Caple’s best work ever.
+Superman was one of those ‘perfect’ superhero movies that had a great mix of live action and visual effects.
+Les Bowie along with Ray Caple painted this stunning matte of the crystal fortress which is without a doubt one of Caple’s best works ever.

 King Kong 1933

-These artists and matte painting studios have given us a whole different to live in for whatever brief period of time.
+These genius artists and matte painting studios have given us great visuals and virtual worlds to live in.
 A salute is what they deserve!

 Images are sourced from here.